 Books make the world better – through story, research, long-form narrative, education, expert research and literacy.
 So we work to make our Rails/React web app, Consonance, the best publishing management system in the world.
-We are eleven years old in 2022, we’ve bootstrapped ourselves to profit – and we’re growing.
+We are twelve years old in 2023, we’ve bootstrapped ourselves to profit – and we’re growing.

 Our clients’ users work in editorial, production, marketing, and sales departments of book publishers, and our aim is to let them all work together as a single team.
 The book publishing domain is very complex, requiring a well structured and complex back end and a well-crafted user interface.

 This is not a VC-ish operation, and client fit is much more important to us than taking on new clients for the sake of monthly numbers.

 We’ve bootstrapped ourselves to profit, have solid cash reserves, and think of ourselves as a small and stable business offering expertise to our specialist clients.
 Our client retention and industry reputation are both excellent.

 We are advocates of technical literacy in publishing, particularly for junior publishing staff, which leads us to initiatives such as running a Day of Code to empower publishing staff, running Side Project Summer, connecting the worlds of tech and writing with justsimply.dev, and making the silly yet pointed nope.business.
 Our corporate charity is also one of our clients: the literacy charity BookDash.org.
 We have two sister book publisher companies, Snowbooks and Make Our Book, and we are an active member of the Ruby community, including publishing an edition of _why’s Poignant Guide for the Brighton Ruby 2020 conf.

 Our brand promise is to make publishers better by sharing our expertise, and we communicate our expertise at scale through our app, and through writing and speaking.

 Consonance.app is a conventional Ruby on Rails (currently version 7x) monolith, which allowed us to rapidly develop to cover a lot of functionality.